trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 pub struct Datastore<'a> {
     pub graph: Graph<'a>,
-    // This is a tiny custom pool I wrote which mmaps a vast amount of un-paged virtual
+    // This is a tiny custom pool which mmaps a vast amount of un-paged virtual
     // address space.
 It's like a Vec which never moves and lets you append concurrently
     // with only an immutable reference by using an internal append lock. pub tweets: SharedPool<ChainedTweet>,